 Skip to main content

-GET /v3/list-membersGETUser profiles of accounts in the list
+/v3/list-membersGETUser profiles of accounts in the listup to 200

-GET /v3/list-followersGETUser profiles of accounts following the list
+/v3/list-followersGETUser profiles of accounts following the listup to 200

 curl "https://api.sorsa.io/v3/list-members?list_id=1234567890" \